adanthony53/springboot-blog/README.md

 # Blog

-Blog project based on Spring cloud, JPA and thymeleaf.
+Blog project based on Spring boot, JPA and thymeleaf.